 5: Replace your old boiler

-Replacing an old boiler with a high-efficiency one could see a huge improvement to your EPC rating, but this is where you’ll have to weigh up the cost against the benefits.
+You could massively improve your EPC rating by replacing an old boiler, but this is where you’ll have to weigh up the cost against the benefits.
 A boiler replacement may only be worth it if your current heating system scores just 1 or 2 stars on your EPC.

-Beyond this, there are several other energy efficiency measures that will massively improve your EPC rating, such as solar panels, air source and ground source heat pumps, biomass boilers and double glazing, but these are rather costly for the purposes of selling your home.
+Beyond this, there are several other energy efficiency measures that will massively improve your EPC rating, such as installing thermostatic radiator valves, solar panels for your home, air source and ground source heat pumps, biomass boilers and double glazing, but some of these are rather costly for the purposes of selling your home.

-Take a look at the Green Deal initiative to find out if you’re elligible to receive some of these measures for free.
+Take a look at the Green Deal initiative to find out if you’re eligible to receive some of these measures for free.

 So, there you have it.
 How your home appears on paper might be the difference between making a sale and getting the bad news from your estate agent.
-While the EPC rating might be make-or-break for most people, you’ll be giving your property the best chance by implementing these steps.
+A poor EPC rating may spell disaster for some, but by implementing these steps, your property will be on the market with its best foot forward.